 With restrictions on travel likely to continue for some time, the growth of teleconsultation and telemedicine will continue apace.
-For patients pursuing low cost minor interventions, teleconsultation will certainly play a far greater role in the pre-travel diagnosis and post-travel consultation.
-In the higher value areas of medical travel where expertise is the driver, COVID-19 may be a game changer.
+For patients pursuing low-cost minor interventions, teleconsultation will certainly play a far greater role in the pre-travel diagnosis and post-travel consultation.
+In the higher-value areas of medical travel where expertise is the driver, COVID-19 may be a game changer.

 In a global market for medical travel valued at US$15-20 billion, the bulk of the value is accounted for by patients seeking expertise, rather than reduced cost.
-For example, leading USA hospitals generate US$3-4 billion providing specialist treatment to international patients who are not seeking to save money, but who are seeking life saving or life changing treatment.
+For example, leading USA hospitals generate US$3-4 billion providing specialist treatment to international patients who are not seeking to save money, but who are seeking life-saving or life-changing treatment.

 Medical travel has come to a halt.
-But the urgent need for expert treatment of some patients has meant that telemedicine has come to the fore.
+However, the urgent need for expert treatment of some patients has meant that telemedicine has come to the fore.
 An example last month from the UK demonstrates how telemedicine will impact on medical travel.

 Mo Tajer had been diagnosed with testicular cancer and received four cycles of chemotherapy that shrank away most of the cancer.
-But scans revealed a tumour attached to his aorta.
+But scans revealed a tumor attached to his aorta.
 It needed to be removed urgently, but it was not going to be straightforward.
 His UK surgeon, Archie Fernando, from Guys and St Thomas’ Hospital wanted to fly to the USA to seek the advice of Jim Porter at the Swedish Medical Center in Seattle.
 But a flight was out of the question.
 Instead, Porter and Fernando used the Da Vinci XI robotic surgery system and the Proximie Solution.

 Ms Fernando told the Sunday Times: “It was kind of like being the player on the tennis court and having the coach in the wings.”

 With restrictions on travel likely to continue for some time, the growth of teleconsultation and telemedicine will continue apace.
 So, what will the “new normal” of medical travel look like?
-For patients pursuing low cost minor interventions, teleconsultation will certainly play a far greater role in the pre-travel diagnosis and post-travel consultation.
-In the higher value areas of medical travel where expertise is the driver, COVID-19 may be a game changer.
+For patients pursuing low-cost minor interventions, teleconsultation will certainly play a far greater role in the pre-travel diagnosis and post-travel consultation.
+In the higher-value areas of medical travel where expertise is the driver, COVID-19 may be a game changer.

 Is it a better solution for the patient?
 Patients don’t want to travel for healthcare.
 They would rather receive healthcare at home, supported by their family and friends in an environment that they are familiar with.
 If the expertise can be delivered from a distance, and the hands on treatment delivered by a local clinician or a robot, then why travel?